top of page

 Funded by: Arts Council England, Leeds Inspired, supported by Harlequin Floors and The CIC.

-Performing Minor Tear with Katie Armstrong part of Dance Base's Snow Motion programme 2021
+Performing Minor Tears with Katie Armstrong part of Dance Base's Snow Motion programme 2021